kunalkandekar/Picadillo/README.txt

 per-bucket basis, which become non-trivial for very large hashtables.
 For this reason, applying PCADLO may be unadvisable for C++.

-In the Python C implementation of the dict() built-in type, the bucket again stores a pointer to the Python object holding the key object, and hence key comparisons should incur a cache miss penalty.
-However, again tests with a PCADLO implementation of dict revealed no or minor performance improvements.
-I'm not sure why there is no bigger difference; my best guess is either (1) the Python interpreter does all the dict operations within the C runtime, which incurs less memory overhead; or conversely, (2) it incurs so much overhead that cache misses for any operation is unavoidable, and all that latency over-whelms any minor speedups due to PCADLO.
+In the CPython C implementation of the dict() built-in type, the bucket again stores a pointer to the Python object holding the key object, and hence key comparisons should incur a cache miss penalty.
+However, preliminary tests with a PCADLO implementation of dict revealed only minor performance improvements (on the order of 3 - 5%).
+I was unable to explain why there wasn't a bigger difference, until I noticed I was making calls to a random number generator in each pass of the critical loop being timed, and the processing time of the RNG dwarfed the time attributable to the retrieve operation.
+Moving the RNG calls out of the timed loop and replacing it with a lookup in a pre-generated list of random numbers suddenly brought performance numbers in line with those for Java and .NET.

-Note that the explanation of cache-latency as the main reason for performance improvement in Java is based on comparison with the C++ tests.
+Note that the hypothesis of cache-latency being the main reason for performance improvement in Java, .NET and CPython is based on comparison with the C++ tests.

-* Alternate acronyms considered (before I discovered picadillo was "similar to hash"):
-- ICHOR: Insert-Constrained Hash-check Optimized Retrieval in Hashtables
-- CTIKL: Collision Tracking Intra-Insert Keyspace Lookup Hashtables
-- CAIKL; Collision-Aware Intra-Insert Keyspace Lookup Hashtables
-- CTIKL: Collision Tracking Insert-Constrained Keyspace Lookup Hashtables
-- PCALO: Perfect Collision Awareness-based Lookup (Micro)Optimization Hashtable
-- PCAHLO: Perfect Collision Awareness-based Hash Lookup (Micro)Optimization
-Tags: Insert-constrained Lookups (ICL), Intra-insert Keyspace Lookups (IKL/IIKL), Collision-Aware (CA), Collision Tracking (CT), Hash-check Only (HCO/HO), Micro-optimization(MO).